trevrobb/Exercise-04a-State-Machine/README.md

 Exercise for MSCH-C220

-THe first exercise for the 2D Platformer project, exploring AnimatedSprite and a simple state machine.
+The first exercise for the 2D Platformer project, exploring AnimatedSprite and a simple state machine.

 ## Implementation